HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 ```
 //Should the program run automatically on system startup?
 1 = true, 0 = false.
 AutomaticallyRunThisProgramOnStartup=1

 //Should the program show the console window when it starts?
 1 = true, 0 = false.
 ShowConsoleWindowOnStartup=1

 //Should the program print debug information?
 1 = true, 0 = false.
 PrintDebugInfo=0

 //Unused for now, it's an option for the future
 CheckIfPinnedAppsWindowsAreVisible=1

-//For how long (in milliseconds) should the left mouse button be clicked before the program starts checking if the mouse is hovering over the task bar.
+//For how long (in milliseconds) should the left mouse button be clicked before
+//the program starts checking if the mouse is hovering over the task bar.
 HowLongLeftMouseButtonPressedBeforeContinueMilliseconds=500

-//For how long (in milliseconds) should the mouse be hovered over the same icon on taskbar in order to restore its window.
+//For how long (in milliseconds) should the mouse be hovered over the same icon
+//on taskbar in order to restore its window.
 HowLongKeepMouseOverAppIconBeforeRestoringWindowMilliseconds=750

 //You can skip options below.
 It's only to change main thread sleeping times or default icon sizes.